MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/device-sync-actions.md

 ### Offboard from the Microsoft Endpoint Manager admin center
 <!-- CMADO7043245 INADO9412904 -->
-If needed, you can offboard a Configuration Manager version 2006 or later hierarchy from the Microsoft Endpoint Manager admin center.
+If needed, you can offboard a Configuration Manager hierarchy from the Microsoft Endpoint Manager admin center.
 For example, you may need to offboard from the admin center following a disaster recovery scenario where the on-premises environment was removed.
 Follow the steps below to remove your Configuration Manager hierarchy from the Microsoft Endpoint Manager admin center:

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 1. Select **Tenant administration** then **Connectors and tokens**.
 1. Select **Microsoft Endpoint Configuration Manager**.
 1. Choose the name of the site you would like to offboard, then select **Delete**.
-   - This option is only visible for sites running Configuration Manager version 2006 or later.
+   - The connector may be listed as **Unknown** for version 2002 sites or if site information is lacking. <!--10569820, 10944009-->

 When you offboard a hierarchy from the admin center, it may take up to two hours to remove from the Microsoft Endpoint Manager admin center.
 If you offboard a Configuration Manager 2103 or later site that's online and healthy, the process may only take a few minutes.